-The HK2 telemetry chiefly contains spacecraft engineering and flight data.
-For the purposes of the science processing, the HK2 is needed because it includes three critical sets of information:
+The telemetry chiefly contains spacecraft engineering and flight data.
+For the purposes of the science processing, the Level 0 processing is needed because it includes three critical sets of information:

-- n UTC Time Correlation: The data provided gives the relationship between the spacecraft clock and UTC; the latter is provided by the GPS.
-A linear fit of the GPS time versus the spacecraft vehicle time code word (VTCW) is computed, giving a base time and a clock drift rate needed for later time-tagging of science data frames. - n GPS state vectors (spacecraft ephemeris): this is provided as both the "raw" GPS vectors (with 64-bit precision) and a "smoothed" version produced by an onboard orbit propagator (at 16-bit precision). - n Spacecraft attitude: The attitude is provided as a set of four quaternions, which are converted to the classic roll, pitch, and yaw angles for subsequent processing.
+- o UTC Time Correlation: The data provided gives the relationship between the spacecraft clock and UTC. - O GPS state vectors (spacecraft ephemeris): this is provided as both the "raw" GPS vectors (with 64-bit precision) and a "smoothed" version produced by an on-board orbit propagator (at 16-bit precision). - O Spacecraft attitude: The attitude is provided as a set of four quaternions, which are converted to the classic roll, pitch, and yaw angles for subsequent processing.

-The HK2 preprocessor produces the ephemeris and attitude files required for L1A and L1B processing adds a one-line time correlation record to the SCLK_UTC (spacecraft clock-UTC) file, and reformats the HK2 data itself into HDF for use by Engineering Analysis.
+The Level 0 processor produces the ephemeris and attitude files required for L1A and L1B processing adds a one-line time correlation record to the SCLK\UTC (spacecraft clock-UTC) file, and reformats the Level 0 data itself into HDF for use by Engineering Analysis.

-5.1.3 Level 1A Processing
+5.1.2 Level 1A Processing